BlackIkeEagle/blog.herecura.eu/content/blog/2020-04-23-mysql-memory-usage/index.md

 ## Conclusion

-All combined we can draw the conclusion that in this test the tcmalloc is the clear winner, since its performance is fairly good but it shines in its memory usage being the lowest of the three, by far.
+All combined we can draw the conclusion that in this test the tcmalloc is the clear winner, since it's performance is fairly good but it shines in memory usage being the lowest of the three, by far.
 Since we were searching for something to reduce our memory usage we must subject mysql with tcmalloc to real world database use and see if it holds up there.
-But its very promising.
+But it's very promising.
 For this test tcmalloc just wins.

 [1]: http://man7.org/linux/man-pages/man3/mallopt.3.html